by Mike Constanza

-The leather cover here is terrific, because it offers a surer grip for your pitchers and fielders.
-They’re able to throw more accurately because of the certain grip.
+The leather cover here is terrific because it offers a surer grip for your pitchers and fielders.
+They're able to throw more accurately because of a certain grip.
 With the flat seams, the softballs travel greater distances and the surer grip means that the fielders are better able to throw the ball where they want it to go.

 In addition, the cover is very hardy.
-These softballs are often used for men’s leagues and they hold up very well.
+These slow pitch softballs are often used for men's leagues and they hold up very well.

-If you’re league complies with ASA regulations, then just do everyone a favor and get this ball.
-After all, it’s ASA-approved.
+If your league complies with ASA regulations, then just do everyone a favor and get this ball.
+After all, it's ASA-approved.
 However, all the players will approve of this as well.
-You may even get them for practice, since they’re inexpensive compared to other softballs.
+You may even get them for practice since they're inexpensive compared to other softballs.

 The leather cover offers a terrific feel for your fielders.
-It makes the ball hardier as well, so it can stand up to practice drills.
+It makes the ball harder as well, so it can stand up to practice drills.